Sunday, November 16, 2014

 Covering 20,000 square-meters, the warriors stand in ranks in battle formation, as if awaiting orders.
 They even have flank guards and a rear guard.

 Monica explained that all of their missing weapons (which were REAL—probably to the dismay of generals who watched all that perfectly good weaponry get buried) were plundered by tomb-robbers.
-Looking at how tightly-packed the statues are, and imaging the wood-beamed roofs slightly above their heads, I can't imagine how thieves could've gotten between the statues (each statue weighs 300 pounds) to remove the weapons.
+Looking at how tightly-packed the statues are, and imagining the wood-beamed roofs slightly above their heads, I can't imagine how thieves could've gotten between the statues (each statue weighs 300 pounds) to remove the weapons.
 It seems more likely that the weapons "vanished" after the ancient roofs were excavated in the modern era.

 Apart from the apparent magnitude and majesty of their creation (like the film "March of the Wooden Soldiers"), the next thing you realize is that EACH STATUE IS DIFFERENT.
 They didn't come out of molds, like previous ones.
 Each figurine was hand-assembled, designed individually, and no two look alike (just like snowflakes).
 Lewis took a picture that shows how even the coattails differ between soldiers!